satoshi-nakao28/Mobile-Methane-Detector/README.md

 # Attention

 Operation with mobile batteries and dry cell batteries may be unstable.
 The cause is unknown, but I believe it is due to a power supply-related problem.
-In addition, you get an error when I run the code, please fix it accordingly.
+In addition, you get an error when you run the code, please fix it accordingly.
 The cause of the error is unknown.